GoAir makes history with 1st Srinagar night flight

-New Delhi, Mar.
-March 20 (IANS) Low cost carrier GoAir operated the first night flight from Srinagar to New Delhi, thus becoming the first airline in the history of Indian aviation to achieve this feat.
+New Delhi: Low cost carrier GoAir operated the first night flight from Srinagar to New Delhi, thus becoming the first airline in the history of Indian aviation to achieve this feat.

 The GoAir flight G8 7007 took off at 7.35 p.m. on Friday.
 It was an Airbus A320neo aircraft.